Mounikaran/data-ripper/README.md

 ## Deployment

+### Standard Deployment

-This application can be easily deployed to Vercel:
+This application can be deployed to Vercel or any other Next.js hosting platform:

 ```bash
 npm run build